 Common symptoms of full-thickness burns may lead to:

 - skin discoloration, which can include the skin becoming:

 - skin appearing

 - a lack of pain due to damage to nerve endings

 Normally, the body produces an inflammatory response to protect itself from injury, infection, or other threats.
 However, in some cases, such as with severe burns, the body may overreact, and the inflammatory response may cause more harm.

 Shock typically causes damage because the extreme inflammatory response results in tissues and organs not receiving enough oxygen.
 Several organs, such as the lungs, heart, and brain, are particularly susceptible to damage by “

 Infection is another major concern with third degree burns.
 The severe damage to the skin makes the body more susceptible to pathogens.

 Burns can also weaken the immune system, meaning the body is less capable of fighting off infection.
-In particular, acquiring pneumonia and sepsis infections are common and potentially fatal complications.
+In particular, acquiring

 A doctor can usually diagnose the severity of a burn by examining the affected area.
 They may also ask questions about the cause of the burn, any other injuries, and whether the person has any other medical conditions.